 The Pattern: Twelve Steps for Everyone: No matter your race, income level, political stance, sexual persuasion, or generational outlook; no matter if you believe in a spiritual pathway or not – if your thoughts are still causing you to miss life’s fullest freedom, this book is definitely for you.
 Why?
 Because you don’t have to suffer any longer.
 Because many of the truths found here, if placed into daily action, can set the course for a new life.

-Invitation to The Overview: It’s a transformation experienced by those who have orbited our planet.
+Invitation to The Overview: It’s a transformation experienced by those who have seen our planet from outer space.
 It’s something we ALL need for our world to survive and thrive.
-It’s The Overview, and you can learn about it in this book.
+It’s The Overview, and you can learn about it in this life-changing book.

 52 – Weekly Readings for Your Journey: A weekly devotional drawn from the newspaper columns of Krin Van Tatenhove.